heyqule/enemy_race_manager/README.md

 * 0.4 adds tier 2
 * 0.8 adds tier 3

-#### Artillery-Shell damage buff
+#### Defense Enhancement

-Artillery-Shell damage bonus now is part of infinite stronger-explosive upgrade.
+* Artillery-Shell damage bonus now is part of infinite stronger-explosive upgrade.
     * Added this due to structure resistance and health increase
+* New tier of defense structures with higher HP and resistances.

 #### GUI to view each race's stats.
 * replace races on a surface